-If you prefer a door-to-door ride, you can get a private transfer from Cancun to Merida with rates from 5,930 MXN ($292).
-This spacious vehicle can fit up to 4 persons and is especially convenient if you’re coming from Cancun Airport.
+If you prefer a door-to-door ride, you can get a private transfer from Cancun to Merida with rates from 5,930 MXN ($300).
+This spacious vehicle can fit up to 4 people and is convenient if you’re coming from Cancun Airport.
 Travel time is also a bit faster at 3.5 hours.

 Visiting Merida on a day trip?
 Organised day tour packages are also available, but they’re a bit pricey.
-With GetYourGuide, day trip rates start from 6,690 MXN ($428) per person for a private tour that includes at least 2 persons.
-It’s worth noting though that the cost per person gets lower if there are more people in your group.
+With GetYourGuide, day trip rates start from 6,690 MXN ($340) per person for a private tour that includes at least 2 people.
+It’s worth noting that the cost per person gets lower if there are more people in your group.

 Although both cities have their own airports, there is no direct flight between Cancun and Merida.